aredlavenkat/fluxion-docs/docs/rules/runtime.md

 ## Debug tracing

 Call `RuleEngine.evaluate(..., true)` or `RuleEngine.execute(..., true)` to enable debug mode.
-When enabled, each `RuleExecutionContext` records a list of `RuleDebugStageTrace` entries containing:
+When enabled, the underlying core `PipelineExecutor` captures per-stage snapshots and each `RuleExecutionContext` exposes them as a list of `RuleDebugStageTrace` entries (`ai.fluxion.rules.debug` package) containing:

 - Stage index and operator name.
 - Stage specification snapshot.
 - Input and output document snapshots for that stage.
 - Any exception thrown by the stage handler.

 This trace is available via `context.debugTrace()` and is invaluable for building rule debugging tools.
 Each trace entry also exposes `filtered()` / `transformed()` booleans you can use to highlight the stage that changed execution.
+Because the snapshots come directly from the shared core `PipelineExecutor`, the same mechanism can power future engines (e.g. streaming) without additional work.

 ## Actions and hooks at runtime